rchillyard/Number/README.md

 although that is not guaranteed.
 Numeric quantities followed by "(xx)" show standard scientific notation where _xx_ represents the standard deviation of the error with respect to the last two digits (sometimes there is only one _x_ which corresponds to the last digit).
-If a number is followed by "\[x\]" or "\[xx\]" this corresponds to a "box" (i.e. truncated uniform) probability density function.
+If a number is followed by "\[x\]" or "\[xx\]" this corresponds to a "box" (i.e., truncated uniform) probability density function.
 It's unlikely that you'll need to use this form since box is the default shape when specifying fuzzy numbers with a _String_.

 For _Rational_ numbers, it is most likely that the number will be rendered as exactly as possible.
 For values which are exactly renderable using decimal notation, that will be the result.
 For values which have a repeating sequence in decimal notation, the repeating sequence will be enclosed within &lt; and &gt;.
-If the repeating sequence is too long (or too hard to identify), and if the denominator is less than 100,000, the number will render as a rational, i.e. numerator/denominator.
+If the repeating sequence is too long (or too hard to identify), and if the denominator is less than 100,000, the number will render as a rational, i.e., numerator/denominator.
 Otherwise, the number will render as many digits as possible, with "..." added to the end.

 Fuzzy